vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 If a failover is performed on the target keyspace/shard, the new primary will automatically resume VReplication from where the previous primary left off.

+### Tablet selection

+VReplication automatically chooses viable tablets for the source and target of a given stream.
+See [tablet selection](../../vreplication/tablet_selection).

 ### Throttling

 VReplication throttles operation when the source or target appear to be overloaded, indicated by replication lag.
-See [throttling](../../vreplication/throttling)
+See [throttling](../../vreplication/throttling).

 ## Monitoring and troubleshooting